Hugbunarfockers/Tic-Tac-Hugbunarfockers/docs/coding_rules.md

  * Always write ID with uppercase, this overwrites the other rules.
     * Do not write Id or id.

-Allman style is used for all brackets.
+Allman style is used for all brackets in .java files.
+CSS default style is used for all brackets in .css files.
+Stroustrup style is used for all brackets in .js files.

 Class structure, in this order:
  * Private members